adityasoman/Aditya_Website/content/posts/zoning-problem.md

 {{< youtube id="ny96xxiPR_g" autoplay="true" >}}

 # Sequential Assignment approach:
-The second approach towards this problem is the Sequential assignment approach.
-In this approach zones are configured one after the other sequentially till all zones are configured.
-This approach ensures that the agent which is growing is not affected by the griwth of other agents.
-In this approach the zones having the maximum impact on the overall project or the biggest zones are configured first.

 In the sequential assignment approach the approach is more towards replicating the manual process with the intelligence of multi criteria assignment and form evolution offered by the agent based model.In this approach the functions in the space program are assigned sequentially from the biggest function to the smallest function.
 This approach gives priority according to the size assuming that the impact of the biggest function is going to be the most on the output of the benefit calculations of the zoning.

 The similarity of the approach to the manual process can be attributed to the fact that in the manual process multiple zones are never assigned its always a sequential process with a explicit or an assumed priority order of the various zones.
 The main benefit of this approach is the topological quality of the zones created in terms of their shape and island formation.
 Since the growth of the agents is not affected by the growth of their surrounding agents the agents can grow in the exact way that they are programmed in response to the environment lattice values which they are fed with.The interesting thing to observe in this approach would be the final score of the simulation in comparison to the Linear assignment approach.
 In this type of an approach the lower the function or the agent is in the priority list the more it has to compromise in the quality of voxels which it can occupy.
 In that sense this approach does not give equal access to all the functions.

-## Steps involved in the Sequential Assignment approach
+## Steps involved in the Sequential Assignment approach:
 `Step1:` Determine the possible agent origin locations.
 The first step in the sequential assignment procedure was to parse the base lattice and generate a good sample size for the agent origins.
 Out of the 1359 available voxels a voxel after every 10 voxels was considered in the list for possible agent origins.
 This kept the resolution for the simulation higher the intention being to generate more accurate results.